LEGAL ENTITY IDENTIFIER REGISTRATION PRICES

 Legal Entity Identifier applications may be submitted to authorised LEI operators.
 LEIs are issued by LOUs (Local Operating Units).
-Assistance in applying for an LEI code may be received from official and non-official registration agents.
+Assistance in applying for an LEI code may be received from registration agents.

 GLEIF is an international organisation which is responsible for the functioning of the Legal Entity Identifier system and for monitoring LEI issuers.
 The headquarters of GLEIF are located in Basel, Switzerland.
 The website of GLEIF can be found at www.gleif.org

 An LOU or Local Operating Unit is an organisation that has been authorised by GLEIF to issue LEI codes.
 LOUs work closely with registration agents, who help organisations apply for LEI codes.
 A list of LOUs can be found here.

 A registration agent is a company or organisation that provides assistance in applying for Legal Entity Identifier codes.
 For a detailed overview of registration agents, see here.